|President & Public Officer||Helen O’Neil, Canberra ACT|

 Rick was Chair of Steps Youth Dance Company for eight years, he was also Chair of AusdanceWA, and in 2009 & ‘10, was Project Facilitator for the Contemporary Dance Model Development project [Future Moves], a $1.6M state government initiative for the development of Contemporary Dance in Western Australia.
 Rick was a member and Chair of the Dance and Physical Theatre panel for the Helpmann awards from 2004 to 2013 as well as a member of the Regional Touring panel for four years.
 He is currently Chair of the Helpmann Panel for Best Children’s Presentation.

 Rick is an authority on performing arts touring in Australia, having been intimately involved in national touring through his work as a ‘Blue Heeler’, whilst Touring Consultant at Arts on Tour NSW and as both a Councillor and interim Executive Officer of the Performing Arts Touring Alliance [PATA].
 Together with Harley Stumm, Rick wrote Australia’s first National Touring Framework for the Australia Council for the Arts.
 Rick is currently working for CircuitWest developing a 5-year touring strategy and co-wrote Performing Spaces (A guide for Local Government) with Alison Dalziel.

 Rick works and lives in the Perth hills with his two teenagers and Molly the dog.

 You can contact Rick directly at rick[at]paca.org.au

 Katherine was previously a director at a private venue management and consulting firm where she was also the venue manager at The Hills Centre for the Performing Arts (2002-2005), a senior consultant for business planning and feasibility projects and the Project Director, responsible for business development and the roll out of venue management contracts.

 She was also on the management board of City Recital Hall Angel Place and the Hills Cooperative Limited, was a director of Theatre Services for seven years and an Associate Producer at Leader Entertainment where her projects included the Sydney and Melbourne productions of Leader of the Pack: The Ellie Greenwich Musical among others.

-In 2015/16 Katherine toured the production Connected throughout Sydney and Melbourne and was the Event Producer for APACA’s Performing Arts Exchange and annual conference, a role she is thrilled to continue into 2017.
+In 2015 – 17 Katherine toured the production Connected throughout Sydney and Melbourne and was the Producer of PAC Australia’s Performing Arts Exchange and annual conference.